 – Portfolio of previous performances – optional.

-Please submit application documents until March 1st via e-mail: firstname.lastname@example.org
+Please submit application documents until May 19th (EXTENDED TO MAY 24TH!) via e-mail: firstname.lastname@example.org

 Presentation of the outcome: Artists in Residence are required to show the residency results to the public in a form of informal work-in-progress presentation.